 Jennifer Wolfe established the Jacksonville affiliate of Women Writing for (a) Change® in 2013, adding a non-profit foundation in 2018.
 A writer, facilitator, business owner, and community leader, she’s helped facilitate change for people and organizations for the past 25 years.
 She’s also been keeping a journal since she was 10.

-Jennifer is a member of the Dean’s Leadership Council of the UNF Thomas G. Carpenter Library, a board member of City Beautiful Jacksonville, and a past captain of the Jacksonville chapter of Women’s March Florida.
+Jennifer is a member of the Dean’s Leadership Council of the UNF Thomas G. Carpenter Library, an advisory member of Scenic Jacksonville, and a past leader of the Jacksonville chapter of Women’s March Florida.
 She’s also a member of the Circle of 100 of The Women’s Center of Jacksonville.
 She conducts many outreach programs in the community to ensure writing circles are accessible to a wide, diverse audience.
 She’s especially pleased to facilitate writing circles for incarcerated women at the Community Transition Center.